dustalov/spellah/README.md

 Spellah
 =======

+Spellah is a cloud-based spell checking mashup: <http://spellah.azurewebsites.net/>.

+## Proposal

-Spellah is a spell checking mashup called written in Node.js and deployed on the Azure cloud.
-The mashup functionaly is based on n-grams' frequencies obtained from the search engines.
+> Our project—Spellah—is a spell checking mashup based on n-gram statistics obtained from the search engines.
 When the phrase frequency is high, it is considered as correctly spelled.
-Otherwise, if the frequency is low and the phrase is potentially misspelled, the system tries to locate the mistake using additional queries for the parts of the phrase.
+Otherwise, if the frequency is low and the phrase is potentially misspelled, the system tries to locate and highlight the mistake by employing the joint n-gram probabilities.
+Our primary data provider is the Microsoft Web N-Gram service, which has been kindly made available for us by Microsoft Research.
+Spellah is crafted using such modern Web technologies as Node.js and HTML5, and is deployed on Windows Azure utilizing its advanced features as GitHub integration, Redis cache, etc.

 ## API